-The LANCAM consists of various depths of 64-bit Content Addressable Memories (CAMs), with a 16-bit wide interface.
+The MU9C2480A and MU9C2480L LANCAMs are 2048 x 64-bit content-addressable memories (CAMs), with a 16-bit wide interface.
+They are pin compatible with all devices in the MUSICLANCAM family.

-CAMs, also known as associative memories, operate in the converse way to random access memories (RAM).
+Content-addressable memories, also known as associative memories, operate in the converse way to random access memories (RAM).
 In RAM, the input to the device is an address and the output is the data stored at that address.
 In CAM, the input is a data sample and the output is a flag to indicate a match and the address of the matching data.
 As a result, CAM searches large databases for matching data in a short, constant time period, no matter how many entries are in the database.
 The ability to search data words up to 64 bits wide allows large address spaces to be searched rapidly and efficiently.
 A patented architecture links each CAM entry to associated data and makes this data available for use after a successful compare operation.